-If you've wanted your math students to be stronger problem solvers who love learning math but would like tips and examples to help you get started, then this workshop is for you.
+If you've wanted your math students to be stronger problem solvers who love learning math but would like tips and examples to help you get started whether you're teaching remotely or in person, then this workshop is for you.

-You can read more details about my workshop at robertkaplinsky.com/eps or email me at [email protected].
+You can read more details about my workshop at robertkaplinsky.com/eps or by emailing me at [email protected].

 About the Instructor